Outage Tips for Vulnerable Populations

 How You Can Prepare

-• Create an evacuation plan and prepare to take care of your own medical needs or be accompanied by a caregiver who can provide assistance in case you need to leave your home due to an outage or other emergency.
+• Create an evacuation plan.
+Be ready to take care of your own medical needs or ensure a caregiver can accompany you in case you need to leave your home due to an outage or other emergency.

-• Have a contingency plan set up with your medical supply company or home health agency that includes a backup generator, battery charger, or other alternatives for powering life support systems, as directed by your healthcare provider.
+• Set up a contingency plan with your medical supply company or home health agency.
+Ensure you have access to a backup generator, battery charger, or other systems that can power life support systems.

-• If you choose to rely on a generator, find an expert to install it and educate yourself in advance on how to use it to avoid hazards.
+• If you rely on a generator, find an expert to install it.
+Learn how to use it safely before you need it in an emergency.

 • Check with local officials to identify the location of emergency shelters with power.